 Yoga Nidra was the first form of yoga I ever tried.
 It was winter in upstate New York, during the time of my back injury.
 I would come home from work, take off my back brace, crawl into bed, lie on my back, close my eyes and listen to a guided 1-hour session of Yoga Nidra.
 As I continued to do the practice over and over, something clicked and fell into place inside me.

-Yoga Nidra was a tangible link between my present injured state and a swirling dream of grounded healing.
+Yoga Nidra was a tangible link between my present reality and a swirling dream of the possibility of healing.
 I was hanging off the edge of a cliff, but Yoga Nidra, along with physical therapy, had a firm grip on me.
-During the next few months they became the lifeline I would use to pull myself up, day by day, away from that edge.
+During the next few months it became the lifeline I would throw to myself, and pull myself up, day by day, away from that edge.

-Some months later, I damaged the meniscus in my right knee.
-The knee was drained and injected with a steroid, and eventually drained and injected again.
+Some months later, I damaged the meniscus in my right knee and had multiple steroid injections.
 The drug brought a mask of temporary relief that lasted less than a month.
-Around this time, I was diagnosed with “trigger finger”, a variation of carpal tunnel.
-The thumb and forefinger of my right hand swelled up and lost their range of motion – the result of too much repetitive knife-gripping over the years.
+Around the same time, I was diagnosed with “trigger finger”, a variation of carpal tunnel.
+The thumb and forefinger of my right hand swelled up and lost their range of motion – the result of repetitive knife-gripping over the years.

 To use a sports metaphor in western medicine’s defense, though: I was not the injured athlete who sits out the rest of the season to recuperate.
 I was the injured athlete who was still running up and down the field all day long, making plays.
-The treatments may have been much more effective had that not been the case, but it still wouldn’t have changed the fact that they were not an ideal choice for long-term healing.
+The treatments may have been more effective had that not been the case, but it still wouldn’t have changed the fact that they were not an ideal choice for long-term healing.